eladrich/pyrallis/README.md

 - [ ] Create documentation page?
 > Create a full documentation with mkdocs
 - [ ] Improve warnings and logs
+> Find a better way to show what failed
 - [ ] Think on relative paths
+- [ ] Fix error with default Dict and List
+>         Underlying error: No decoding function for type ~KT, consider using pyrallis.decode.register